 - Accurate and controllable depth of scoring or material penetration

 - Lasers are typically modular and can be mounted on just about any line

-- Laser focus can be adjusted to adjust for the material being processed
+- Laser focus can be adjusted for the material and field size to be processed

 Rotary Tool + Die Perforation

 Rotary tool and die perforation is based on 2 precision mating rotating cylinders.
 A male and female cylinder mate to shear a shape or perforation.
 The anvil roller can be in the shape of the male, or can be often a ground flat roller.
 The material is perforated in a similar manner to vertical punch perforation, as the chad in the material is sheared out and sucked with a vacuum system through the center of the female roller.
 This is a very fast method of perforating, however, there can be tight width restrictions and material restrictions with this technology.

 Examples of the use of this style of perforation would be computer labels, punch cards, parking tickets, straw holes, battery labels and fuel cells.
 There is more to punching this sort of hole than just the precision of the tooling.
 It is important to take into consideration the material that is being punched to make sure that it is conducive to this technology.